nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 ### Sidenote

-In addition to be stuck with Windows, which is a pretty shitty platform for developing ruby in the first place, I was also stuck behind a rather agressive proxy - which made pulling the repositories I needed from github a rather taxing experience.
-I did, however, discoverd a neat ninja trick.
+In addition to being stuck with Windows, which is a pretty shitty platform for developing ruby in the first place, I was also stuck behind a rather agressive proxy - which made pulling the repositories I needed from github a rather taxing experience.
+I did, however, discover a neat ninja trick.

     GIT_SSL_NO_VERIFY